adillarifa23-ship-it/Library-For-School/README.md

 # Library-For-School

 **Library-For-School** is a web application designed to manage a school library.
-This application helps teachers, students, and library staff efficiently manage books, members, borrowing, returns, reports, and more.
+This application helps teachers, students, and library staff efficiently manage books, members, borrowing, returns, reports, and more.(Just use the browser)

 ## Features